Upselling and cross-selling can help you make more money with dropshipping. They help in these two primary ways:

-And, by presenting the product like this, customers can clearly evaluate the different features and benefits that upgrading will provide.
+And, by presenting the product like this, buyers can clearly evaluate the different features and benefits that upgrading will provide.

 It’s simple but effective.

-Just like in our Dollar Shave Club example earlier, upsells are often presented using side-by-side comparisons
+Just like in our Dollar Shave Club example earlier, upsells are often presented through side-by-side comparisons.

 Now let’s look at ways to include cross-selling on your product pages.